benjhoward/thejoe-react/README.md

+Welcome to THE JOE: a fully customizable fantasy league for college basketball fanatics.

+Once you’ve cloned this project from GitHub, run npm install.
+To run the app, run nom start.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>